Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Prep Expert Tutoring Options

-For a number of students, private tutoring may be a good idea.
+For a number of students, private ACT tutoring may be a good idea.
 Whether you’re trying to get into a top-25 university, earn merit-based financial aid, or maybe just need help with a section or two on the SAT or ACT, Prep Expert offers targeted, private tutoring packages.

 While I didn’t personally use their tutoring services (I just took the 6-Week Flagship course), I would think that their tutoring would be top shelf if your tutor is anything like my class instructor, Clay Cooper.